home-assistant/addons/zwave_js/DOCS.md

-# Home Assistant Add-on: Zwave JS
+# Home Assistant Add-on: Z-Wave JS

 ## Installation

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Find the "Zwave JS" add-on and click it.
+2. Find the "Z-Wave JS" add-on and click it.
 3. Click on the "INSTALL" button.
-4. This add-on currently requires to have the Mosquitto add-on installed.
-   Please make sure to install and set up that add-on before continuing.

 ## How to use